Piccolo Mangart (Marco Battistutta)

 The perpetually frozen summit of Mont Blanc, Europe’s highest at 4807m, was first ascended/descended on skis in July of 1953, using mohair skins and the newly developed free-heel ski binding, in what would become a pivotal moment in the development of both off-piste skiing and ski mountaineering as popular wintertime activities, especially in Europe.
 The term off-piste, and it’s North American equivalent backcountry skiing, secured their places in skiing lexicon soon after this seminal feat (freeskiing and freeriding came much later, as they reflected a new style of backcountry skiing and snowboarding that, in contrast to the increasing commercialism of the sport, eschewed most goals, records, rules, or boundaries).
 It’s no accident that off-piste skiing and snowboarding’s Freeride World Tour (which has operated under various names since 1996) culminates in it’s finale each April just a few clicks north of Mont Blanc in Verbier, Switzerland.
 And despite its rather serene and methodical style, ski mountaineering (or ski alpinism as it is sometimes called) has also become a competitive sport.
 The discipline’s three most important races are held each winter in the alps, including in Switzerland, its birthplace.
 While not yet an Olympic sport, ski mountaineering will be featured as such for the first time in 2026, in the posh and historic resort town of Cortina d’ Ampezzo, a few hundred kilometers to the east, in the Dolomite Alps of northeastern Italy.

-The areas immediately to the north and east of the Mont Blanc Massif are highlighted in this section, but the list also includes: the Mont Fort and 4 Vallees regions near Verbier; the Aosta Valley in the northwest corner of Italy, centered around what is perhaps the quintessential European ski town of Courmayeur; the Dolomites in the opposite corner, bordering Austria and Slovenia; Slovenia’s Julian Alps; and the Monte Rosa Massif, above the impossibly scenic mountain villages of Zermatt (SUI) and Alagna (ITA).
+The areas immediately to the north and east of the Mont Blanc Massif are highlighted in this section, but the list also includes: the Mont Fort and 4 Vallees regions near Verbier; the Aosta Valley in the northwest corner of Italy, centered around what is perhaps the quintessential (and most beautiful) European ski town of Courmayeur; the Dolomites in the opposite corner, bordering Austria and Slovenia; Slovenia’s Julian Alps; and the Monte Rosa Massif, above the impossibly scenic mountain villages of Zermatt (SUI) and Alagna (ITA).
 The French Alps, including the vast network of routes concentrated around Mont Blanc are outlined in a separate section.
 The Pyrenees and Caucasus are distinct from the alps, and are less recognized as backcountry ski destinations, but are beautiful mountain ranges with some worthy lines.
 A few of them are listed below.
 Norway has exceptional late season skiing, particularly in the mountains north of the Arctic Circle, and is one of the few places in the world where one can summit a peak, or hike to the top of a couloir, and ski or ride all the way down to the ocean’s edge!
-Norway also happens to be one of the most beautiful countries on earth, so it almost doesn’t matter where you end up, or what line you ski.
-Below is an index with links to each region.
+Norway also happens to be one of the most beautiful places on earth, so it almost doesn’t matter where you end up, or what line you ski.
+Below is an index with links to each region described.

 TABLE OF CONTENTS